xFyro Aria True Wireless Earbuds Review

 Sure, you can probably get a better battery if you listen at the lowest possible volume, but that’s not how people use earbuds.

 If you blast them at max volume, you’ll get even less out of them.
-It’s disappointing but kind of expected.
+It’s disappointing but not a huge deal since it compares to other premium true wireless buds.

 Remember the: “If something is too good to be true, it probably is.”
 It holds true in this case.